Electronic/fiber artwork by Phillip Stearns

 All of which Mac had accepted because he thought being a good husband required an understanding of moods foul and moods grand, of rages she'd indulged over people he'd never met, of flatteries she'd accepted knowing they had about as much truth as that man who surfaces now and again and predicts the end of the world.

-So he'd always fold his socks together before putting them in the laundry basket and, without fail, he'd wash her car inside the barn after she'd taken it out somewhere—things a husband does—even when he had a foul certainty that she'd just had sex in it.
+So he'd always fold his socks together before putting them in the laundry basket and, without fail, he'd wash her car inside the barn after she'd taken it out somewhere—things a husband does—even when he had a foul certainty she'd just had sex in it.

 Mac, though, in those early moments after dumping Kay in the silo, sat down in the wicker rocker in the living room to call himself to accounts.
-A life that was more than random jottings on scraps of paper needed links, needed whole chains of why's and what's and because's to keep it from turning into a nonsense cartoon.
+A life more than random jottings on scraps of paper needed links, needed whole chains of why's and what's and because's to keep it from turning into a nonsense cartoon.
 Mac believed that as he thought:

 I didn't do it because of the beauty contests.
 No, sir.

 I didn't do it because there might have been other men in her life, even in her body.
-I am a modern man and a modern man can accept the strange turns that desire often takes.
+I am a modern man and a modern man can accept the strange turns desire often takes.